jasonator1337/jasonator1337.github.io/privacyPolicy.md

 We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact Us
-If you have any questions about this Privacy Policy, please contact us at [Your Contact Email].
+If you have any questions about this Privacy Policy, please contact us at jasonatmoonch@gmail.com.

 **Last updated:** August 5th 2024